Holiday villas in France by Sawday's

 Places to stay on holiday in France

-Self-catering places with fragrant kitchen gardens and meals under vine-covered trellises.
+Self-catering villas with fragrant kitchen gardens and meals under vine-covered trellises.
 B&Bs where the owners share the history of the region over breakfasts of fresh bread and homemade jam.
 Hotels with friendly staff who point out their favourite mountain trails.

 Our favourite collections for holidays in France